Login Sign in

 Skip To

-You may love everything about your cat, but if you find yourself frequently asking, Why is my cat peeing everywhere?, you’re probably feeling a certain level of frustration.
+You may love everything about your cat.
+But if you find yourself asking, Why is my cat peeing everywhere?, you’re probably frustrated.
 Cat pee can be tough to clean, and even when you do manage to get the stain out, that pungent smell seems to never go away.

-With insights from veterinarians, we help explain what may be motivating your cat’s behavior, then offer solid tips to help you address it.
-We’ve also added proven cleaning tips so you can spend more time bonding with your cat instead of worrying about messes.
+With insights from veterinarians, we help explain what may be motivating this behavior.
+There are ways to address it and clean it, so you can spend more time bonding with your cat instead of worrying about messes.
 Always check with your veterinarian for recommendations and to get a proper diagnosis.

 Why Is My Cat Peeing Everywhere?